Compare Cheap Pet Insurance

 As the owner of a Bulldog, you'll want a policy that covers congenital or hereditary conditions.
 Unfortunately, some plans specifically exclude congenital or hereditary conditions—these plans won't be much good to a Bulldog or their owner.
 For this reason, we'd recommend staying away from pet-insurance.co.uk if you own a Bulldog.
 We'd always urge you to look through the terms and conditions of a policy before you sign up, in order to look for this exclusion.
 You can also read our article on Best Insurance for a Bulldog.

-4. Make Sure Your Policy Includes Dental Illness—if you can afford the extra premium
+4. Try to Get Dental Illness—if you can afford the extra premium

 The Bulldog jaw structure leaves them prone dental conditions, such as abnormal placement, number and development of teeth.
-As a result, we'd recommend buying a health plan that includes Dental Illness for a Bulldog.
+As a result, it can be good to buy a health plan that includes Dental Illness for a Bulldog.
 Insurance plans vary significantly in their coverage of dental conditions.
 The three options you'll see for pet dental cover are:

 - Dental injury and illness